 I have a new favorite product this week!
-Through a trade with my friend, I acquired a folding cutting table for rotary cutting.
+Through a trade with my friend, I acquired a folding sewing and craft table that I wanted to use primarily for rotary cutting.
 To my delight, I’ve found it to be the most useful item in my studio.
 My sewing room is running out of space so it couldn’t have come at a better time too!

 The Sullivans Home Hobby Table has a white laminated top and black metal legs with six casters, making it very easy to move.
 I found this feature very nice in my small sewing room that’s packed with too much stuff.
 Two of the casters lock to keep the table from running away while you are making precision cuts.

-The table has two folding leaves that are held up by gate-legs that swing out from under the table.
+The best feature of this table is portable it is.
+The casters are a great feature, but folding leaves are what I love the most.
+When folded down, the leaves save a ton of space in your sewing room.
+When lifted, the two folding leaves are held up by gate-legs that swing out from under the table.
 With the leaves open, the tabletop measures 36″ by 60″.

-That’s not big enough for my largest Olfa Cutting Mat, which measures 23″ by 70″.
+This table has plenty of room to work for most crafting projects, but is not quite big enough for my largest Olfa Cutting Mat, which measures 23″ by 70″.
 So I’m using a few mats of different sizes on the table to give me lots of flexibility for cutting.

 With both leaves folded down, the table is only 14″ wide, making it small enough to push out of the way.
 Yet it pulls out and sets up to full size in less than 30 seconds.